i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   {% highlight lang='dataspec' %}

-bytes    0-x: Tunnel Build Options (Properties) bytes    x-x: other data as implied by options bytes  x-510: Random padding bytes    511: Reply byte
+bytes    0-x: Tunnel Build Reply Options (Properties) bytes    x-x: other data as implied by options bytes  x-510: Random padding bytes    511: Reply byte

 {% endhighlight %}

-The tunnel build options is a Properties structure as defined in [Common]_.
+The tunnel build reply options is a Properties structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.
 If the Properties structure is empty, this is two bytes 0x00 0x00.

-Reply flags for ECIES reply records should use the following values to avoid fingerprinting:
+The reply byte is one of the following values as defined in [Tunnel-Creation]_ to avoid fingerprinting:

 - 0x00 (accept)
 - 30 (TUNNEL_REJECT_BANDWIDTH)